flatiron/blacksmith/topics/what-is-the-file-package-json/article.md

       "version" : "1.1.6"
     }

 As you can see, there are fields for the `description` and `keywords` of your projects.
-This allows people who find your project understand what it is in a few a few words.
-The fields `author`, `contributors`, `homepage` and `repository` all can used to reference who wrote the files, show how to contact the author, and gives links for additional references.
-The file listed in the `main` field is the file that exports the libary.
-So when someone runs `require(<library name>)`, require resolves this call to `require(<package.json:main>)`.
-Finally the `dependencies` field is used to list all the dependencies of your project.
-When someone installs your project through npm, all the dependencies listed will be installed as well.
-Also if someone runs `npm install` in the root directory of your project, it will install all the dependencies to `./node_modules`.
+This allows people who find your project understand what it is in just a few words.
+The `author`, `contributors`, `homepage` and `repository` fields can all be used to credit the people who contributed to the project, show how to contact the author/maintainer, and give links for additional references.

+The file listed in the `main` field is the main entry point for the libary; when someone runs `require(<library name>)`, require resolves this call to `require(<package.json:main>)`.

+Finally, the `dependencies` field is used to list all the dependencies of your project that are available on `npm`.
+When someone installs your project through `npm`, all the dependencies listed will be installed as well.
+Additionally, if someone runs `npm install` in the root directory of your project, it will install all the dependencies to `./node_modules`.

 For even more options, you can look through <https://github.com/isaacs/npm/blob/master/doc/json.md> or run `npm help json`